Canada4 min read

 The biggest one is not reading the full guide.
 Some people try to prepare with summaries or flashcards alone and miss context that helps them answer correctly.
 The guide is the source material.
 Use it.

 Geography catches people off guard.
 Provinces, territories, their capitals, their regions and which level of government handles which services are all testable.
 People who grew up in Canada might find this intuitive.
-Those who didn't often underestimate it.
+Those who did not often underestimate it.

-And don't confuse federal and provincial responsibilities.
+And do not confuse federal and provincial responsibilities.
 The test asks which level of government handles healthcare, education, national defence and other services.
 Getting these mixed up is one of the most common sources of wrong answers.

 On test day

-Arrive on time with your documents.
-The computer interface is simple and you can go back and review answers before submitting.
-If you're unsure about something, flag it and come back at the end.
+Set up in a quiet place with a stable internet connection, and have your identification ready before you log in.
+The interface is simple, and you can go back and review your answers before you submit.
+If you are unsure about something, flag it and come back at the end.

 The test is fair to anyone who has read the guide and taken preparation seriously.
-The questions stay close to "Discover Canada" — no obscure trivia, no questions designed to trick you.
+The questions stay close to "Discover Canada," with no obscure trivia and no questions designed to trick you.
 But it does require knowing the material, not just having a vague familiarity with Canadian history.

 PassCitizen has the full question bank organised by chapter, with practice mode and a timed mock exam.
 Work through the history and government chapters first, since those take the most study time.
 Once those are solid, the rest comes together quickly.